ilorez/shells/README.md

 # shells
 Hello there!
-This is my shells that contains some useful shell scripts.
+This is my shells repo that contains some useful shell scripts.

 ## Table of Content